 Two other butterflies that can be seen on site in the occasional favoured year are the Painted lady and Clouded yellow, which are summer migrants.
 These are usually only seen in hot summers when there has been an invasion of large numbers from the continent.
 If we do get any visits, it is usually mid-summer by the time the butterflies are seen and they might breed on the thistles and nettles (the Painted lady) or leguminous plants (the Clouded yellow).
-The former have been seen at the nature park a few times over the years, though I have only seen the latter once or twice in the 30yr life of the Park.
+The former have been seen at the Nature Reserve a few times over the years, though I have only seen the latter once or twice in the 30yr life of the Reserve.

 Because the summer is one of the best times for seeing a variety of butterflies, bring your identification book with you if you visit in the next month or two.